Chapter 7 - Special South Richmond Development District (SRD)

 The owner of a zoning lot may request the City to take an easement on the property.
 If the City of New York acquires an easement for public access to any designated open space on which a building has been, is being or could be in the future constructed in accordance with the provisions of this Chapter, the City's acquisition of an easement shall not affect the qualifications of the designated open space for satisfying lot area requirements, yard requirements, floor area or lot coverage restrictions or open space requirements as provided in Section 107-224 (Qualification of designated open space as lot area for bulk computations) and shall not be deemed to create a non-compliance.

-Along the following streets designated as either arterials or park streets and identified as such on the District Plan, or along a designated railroad, special regulations relating to restriction of access, setback of buildings, and landscaping apply as set forth in this Section and shown on the District Plan (Map 2 in Appendix A).
+Along the following streets designated as arterials or along a designated railroad, special regulations relating to restriction of access and setback of buildings apply as set forth in this Section.

 Arterials